giovannellilab/geochem/README.md

 # geochem
-Geochemistry pipeline for processing data coming from DIC determination, IC and ICP-MS
+Geochemistry pipeline for processing data coming from IRMS, IC and ICP-MS